microsoft/Project-Yellowstone-Documentation/business-central/sales/daily-sales.md

 - Executives

-**Example Scenario:** An executive want to view detailed sales information on a day by day basis.
+**Example Scenario:** You are an executive and want to view detailed sales information on a day by day basis.

 ---